-Groping claims against PM Johnson overshadow Conservative conference
+PM Johnson's spokesman denies groping allegations as party conference opens

-MANCHESTER, England (Reuters) - Allegations that British Prime Minister Boris Johnson groped two women 20 years ago overshadowed the Conservative Party’s conference on Monday.
-A Johnson spokesman denied the claim.
+MANCHESTER, England (Reuters) - A spokesman for British Prime Minister Boris Johnson has denied allegations that Johnson groped two women 20 years ago.

+As Johnson prepares to lead the United Kingdom out of the European Union on Oct.
+31, his past relations with several women have come under scrutiny.
+The allegations overshadowed the Conservative Party’s annual conference which opened on Sunday.

 Charlotte Edwardes, a columnist, wrote in The Sunday Times that Johnson had groped her at a lunch in 1999 when he was editor of The Spectator magazine.